Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: High-Level Planning

-Given the terrain, the current robot's pose, and the desired location of the robot, we use RRT-connect~\cite{kuffner2000rrt} to find a geometric, collision-free pose trajectory to the goal.
-This coarse trajectory does not consider robot's dynamics and uses a set of relaxed traversability heuristics to quickly obtain a rough trajectory estimate.
-Two heuristics are used: trajectory segments whose surroundings belong to a single flat surface are considered walkable, while the segments between different flat surfaces are accepted as jumps if they satisfy a set of constraints on height difference and initial and terminal locations.
+Given the terrain, the current robot's pose, and the desired location of the robot, we use RRT-connect~\cite{kuffner2000rrt} to find a collision-free CoM path to the goal.
+This coarse path is geometric: it does not consider the robot's dynamics and uses relaxed traversability heuristics to quickly obtain a rough motion plan estimate.
+Two heuristics are used: path segments that belong to a single flat surface are considered walkable; the segments between different flat surfaces are accepted as jumps if the surface height difference is within a 25cm threshold and if both takeoff and landing locations are collision-free.